 If you’re talking UK and NCAA basketball statistics, there’s a good chance that UK is in the top 3 in any given stat.
 Not counting this season, UK has 53 NCAA Tournament appearances.
 This includes 39 Sweet Sixteen, 30 Elite Eight, 15 Final Four, and 11 Championship appearances, with 8 championship victories.
 UK has an all-time record of 111-46 in the NCAA Tournament in 53 total appearances.
 Using Cat Math, that is an average of 2.09 (we’ll round to 2) wins per tournament appearance.
 If the 2014 team has an “average” tournament year, by UK standards, they would beat Kansas State and presumably the now-undefeated Wichita State to reach the Sweet Sixteen.
-UK plays its first game vs. Kansas State.
-Here are some pre-game notes, primarily from a historic perspective:
+With the focus on Kansas State, here are some pre-game notes– primarily from a historic perspective:

 Opening game information